crawlingout/unexplored/_posts/2014-08-20-corvin-castle.markdown

 imageby: 'photo <a href="http://www.bigstockphoto.com/image-62647379/stock-photo-corvin-castle">dinosmichail</a>'
 tags:
 ---
 Corvin Castle, also known as Hunyad Castle or Hunedoara Castle, is a Gothic-Renaissance castle in Transylvania, the region of Romania not only associated with vampires but also known for the scenic beauty of its Carpathian landscape.
-The beautiful castle features tall and strong defence towers, an interior yard and a drawbridge.
+The beautiful castle features tall, strong defense towers, an interior yard and a drawbridge.

 <!-- img -->
 {% assign image = '/i/romania/corvin-castle/courtyard-of-castle.jpg' %}